nmc-costa/HIcode/README.md

-# HIcode: Halfway Integration for Seamless Data Science and Engineering Collaboration
+# HIcode: Halfway Integration for Seamless Code Management and Collaboration
-HIcode is an impactful integration code base that harmonizes data science and engineering teams, fostering seamless collaboration.
+HIcode is an impactful integration code base that harmonizes data teams, fostering seamless collaboration.
 With HIcode, developers unlock the potential for a more robust and sustainable software system, maximizing project success and driving innovation.
 Embrace symplification! 🚀 #HIcode

 <p align="center">